dkarunakaran/carnd-traffic-sign-classifier-p2/README.md

   ```
 #### 2) Include an exploratory visualization of the dataset.

-Random training images displayed to go through the dataset using matplotlib
+Random training images displayed to go through the dataset using matplotlib.

 <img src="other_images/writeup_random1.png" width="480" alt="image" />